prisma/prisma-engines/query-engine/js-connectors/smoke-test-js/README.md

 ## How to test

 There is no automatic test.
-However, [./src/index.ts](./src/index.ts) includes a pipeline you can use to interactively experiment with the new Query Engine.
+However, [./src/planetscale.ts](./src/planetscale.ts) includes a pipeline you can use to interactively experiment with the new Query Engine.

 In particular, the pipeline steps are currently the following:

-- Define `db`, a class instance wrapper around the `@planetscale/database` JS driver for PlanetScale
+- Define `db`, a class instance wrapper around the `@planetscale/database` serverless driver for PlanetScale
 - Define `nodejsFnCtx`, an object exposing (a)sync "Queryable" functions that can be safely passed to Rust, so that it can interact with `db`'s class methods
 - Load the *debug* version of `libquery`, i.e., the compilation artifact of the `query-engine-node-api` crate
 - Define `engine` via the `QueryEngine` constructor exposed by Rust